iiNet Home Wireless Broadband

 - Suitable for approximately 1-3 simultaneous users/devices

 Home Wireless Broadband is not suitable for 4K streaming and may not be suitable for online gaming.
 Very large files might be slow to load.
-The maximum speed available on this plan (20Mbps) during off-peak times is a limit on what speeds you can receive, not a measurement of what you will actually receive at all times.
-You may experience slower speeds than this during busy periods and at other times.

 Factors that may affect your Home Wireless Broadband connection speed and connectivity